peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Parameters:</b>

  * <i>str</i>: A text string.
-The desired portion of the string must contain only basic digits 0 to 9 (U + 0030 to U + 0039), except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
+The desired portion of the string must contain only basic digits 0 to 9 (U+0030 to U+0039), except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
 The desired portion is not allowed to contain white space characters, including spaces.

  * <i>index</i>: The index of the string that starts the string portion.